iflytang/AlgorithmDesign/README.md

 # AlgorithmDesign

 This semester I attend a class, which is Design and Analysis of Algorithm.
 And the repository will keep my program code of homework.
-It just record my code.
+It just records my code.
 Get C++ program back.

 ## Run